Skip to content

 3. Giant Silva – 7′ 2″

-His only career-defining moment was at the Summer slam of 1998, where he, Golga, and Kurrgan went against Kai En Tai in a 3 on 4 handicap match.
+One of his notable moments was at SummerSlam 1998, where he, Golga, and Kurrgan achieved a significant victory by defeating Kai En Tai in a 3 on 4 handicap match.

 2. André the Giant – 7′ 4″

-Andre Rene Roussimoff, more popularly known as Andre the Giant, was a French wrestler and entertainer.
+Andre Rene Roussimoff, more popularly known as Andre the Giant was a French wrestler and entertainer.

-He had been declared with the term “The Eighth Wonder in the World.”
 Andre the Giant was said to have not been defeated for 15 years by pinfall or submission in his WWE career before WrestleMania III.

 Many episodes between them finally ended in a body slam challenge during the first WrestleMania in 1985 at Madison Square Garden, where Andre slammed Studd to emerge as the champ.